ToucanSoftware/spa-reloader/README.md

 - **SPA_NAMESPACE**: is the name of the environment variable used to watch for changes in a namespace.
 - **SPA_NAME**: is the name of the environment variable used to watch for changes in deployment name.
 - **SPA_RESYNC_SEC**: is the number of seconds to resync.
+- **SPA_WEBSOCKET_PORT**: is the port number of the websocket.
+Change this value to bind the websocket server to another port.
+Be aware that the current Dockerfile exposes port `8080` for the websocket server.

 ## Change detection